hyuanChen/hyuanChen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a third year student from [Jilin University](https://www.jlu.edu.cn/) majoring in computer science.My research interest lies in 3D vision.My goal is to explore how a machine can **perceive** like a human.
+I'm a third year student from [Jilin University](https://www.jlu.edu.cn/) majoring in computer science as a member of Tang Ao-qing Honors Program.My research interest lies in 3D vision.

-During my second year study in Jilin University, I worked with Professor [Ximing Li](https://teachers.jlu.edu.cn/XimingLi/zh_CN/index.htm).
+I am working with Associate Professor [Rui Ma](https://ruim-jlu.github.io/) focusing on 3D reconstruction,in my third year of study at Jilin University,